Home Education (UK)

 Education Otherwise was founded in 1977 and is the foremost Charity across England and Wales promoting the right of parents/guardians to home educate their children.
 They offer a targeted range of services, resources and research.
 They liaise and work directly with individuals, public and private organisations and Government bodies.

 Their name comes from the Education Act, which states that parents are responsible for their children’s education, ‘either by regular attendance at school or otherwise’; the fact is that education is compulsory, but schooling is not.
-Whilst starting out I personally benefited from the resources available at Education Otherwise, for which I am grateful.
+Whilst starting out I personally benefited from the resources available at Education Otherwise, for which I am very grateful.

 https://www.educationotherwise.org/starting-out/